 - Keep the genital area dry; pat dry as soon as you have had a bath or swim

-I hope this comprehensive blog has given you insightful details on what entails a vaginal itching, why you are likely to get it and what are the ways to treat it and prevent it from happening.
+I hope this comprehensive blog has given you insightful details on what entails a itching, why you are likely to get it and what are the ways to treat it and prevent it from happening.

 See Your Doctor When:

 - The smell, discharge and itching is not subsiding at all